Adedoyin-Emmanuel/angular-roadmap/README.md

 6. How to use pipes and creating your own custom pipes.
 7. Creating awesome custom pipes.
 [I created a custom pipe that converts prepositions to lowecase in a sentence.
 This is the challenge Mosh gave at the end of his pipe in Angular tutorials.
 Though I wrote some spaghetti codes]
 8. Learnt more Angular directives, ngFor, ngIf, ngClass, ngSwitch they are awesome.
-9. Leart the ngStyle directive, and the [style] binding syntax
+9. Leart the ngStyle directive, and the [style] binding syntax.
+10. Currently learning about template driven forms

 Since it was kind of hard wraping my head about creating custom pipes in Angular, I decided to teach how to do create custom pipes.